Gaspar Roca: Press freedom

 One of his contributions to journalism was his willingness to bankroll freedom of information lawsuits, that have opened government to intense press and public scrutiny.
 An example is the United States Supreme Court decision declaring unconstitutional the Puerto Rico judiciary's rule barring the press from over 30,000 yearly closed-door preliminary hearings where probable-cause was determined in criminal proceedings (El Vocero de Puerto Rico vs Puerto Rico, 508 US 147 (1993)).
 Other examples include the 1992 lawsuit that forced political candidates to make public their personal finances, and the case declaring unconstitutional Puerto Rico's "criminal defamation" law, that had a limiting effect on the exercise of press freedom right in Puerto Rico.

-Journalism in Puerto Rico, and in the mainland United States, has benefitted from these judicial victories.
+Journalism in Puerto Rico, and in the United States, has benefitted from these judicial victories.
 For example, many freedom of the press court cases and lawsuits filed before state and federal courts cite the holding in El Voceros 1993 US Supreme Court case.